“Things are different today…” – From “Mother’s Little Helper” by the Rolling Stones

 Indeed, if things were different in the 1960’s for The Rolling Stones, things are REALLY different today!
 Applying Moore’s Law (which deals with the exponential acceleration of a computer’s processing ability) to the rate of change we currently experience, and it’s easy to understand why almost nothing remains constant today.

-A little over 10 years ago, the high-tech communication device of choice had a screen and a miniature keyboard which allowed one to create not only text messages but full-blown emails.
+A little over 15 years ago, the high-tech communication device of choice had a screen and a miniature keyboard which allowed one to create not only text messages but full-blown emails.
 Today, Blackberries may be used as paperweights on some desks.
 The iPhone, which debuted in 2007, not only caused market disruption but actually buried the competition.
 A few years later, a device was released by Apple which Steve Jobs called “the device in the middle.”
 It was less bulky and more portable than a laptop or netbook, but larger and more practical than a phone other tasks.
-In 7 years, the iPad is now on it’s 4th generation model, complete with a smaller mini version and a larger pro version.
+In 12 years, the iPad is now on it’s 9th generation for the standard model, and the 5th generation pro model, and 6th generation mini model!

 The thing is that we usually experience change once things change.
 For instance, you might decide you need a new mobile device or computer, and after you do the research and make the purchase, you experience disappointment because the next version has just been released.
 By the way, Moore’s Law says technology now experiences a change about every 18 months.

-But right now, we actually find ourselves in the middle of a change that’s happening which deals with social media utilization and marketing.
+At this point in time, we’re in the middle of a change that’s happening with social media utilization and marketing.
 Several recent articles have spoken about the correct way to build one’s online presence and use social media.
 They advise to not create your own content to be shared on social media platforms, but share content created by others that one has found to interesting, pertinent, or laden with value.
 The concept can be compared to the difference between using a telephone and a megaphone (http://www.caylor-solutions.com/killer-social-media-success/).
 The megaphone is to broadcast your own message to the market, while the telephone encourages communication, so that thoughts can be discussed and commented upon.

 See what I did there?
 It wasn’t from my experience and observations that I noticed the trend, but I’m citing information that came from another expert in the field.
 And that’s what your social media accounts, like Facebook, Twitter and LinkedIn, are supposed to be used for.